rasmusab/officialcocktails/officialcocktails.com/content/cocktails/angel_face.md

 - Shake well and strain into a chilled cocktail glass.
 - Garnish with a lemon twist and a cherry for the perfect Angel Face cocktail.

-## Alcohol-free alternative to a Angel face
+## Alcohol-free alternative to the Angel face

 One option for an alcohol-free alternative to the Angel Face cocktail could be a mocktail made with fruit juices and soda water.
 Mix together equal parts orange, pineapple, and cranberry juice in a shaker with ice.
 Shake well and strain into a glass over ice.
 Top with soda water and garnish with a slice of orange or a cherry.
 This drink has a fruity, refreshing flavor that is similar to the Angel Face cocktail but without the alcohol.